mistidinzy/ReadingNotes/README.md

 ## About Me

 My name is Misti Dinzy.<br>
-I'm 29 years old, born and raised in Cedar Rapids, Iowa.<br>
-I’m currently learning website & software development with DeltaV!<br>
+I’m currently learning website & software development with DeltaV<br>
 My passions are in animal rescue, art, reading and yoga.

 _____